Also in Love Food Hate Waste Sub menu

 - Changes in personal preference – 1.3 million tonnes of food with an estimated value of £3.9 billion, goes in the bin every year because we change our minds and choose to eat something else instead.

 Meal planning and using shopping lists tackle these two causes of food waste head on, and they are proven to be effective in most homes.
 They tend to be most effective when done together, and when they are done regularly.
 They work because they are good tools to help you keep track of your food; they give you control over the types and quantities of food in your home at any one time, and they help you use up foods before they ‘go off’.

-If after this week you decide that you can’t stick to meal planning and/or writing shopping lists regularly, at least you will have gained a better understanding of your diet and how food is being used and wasted in your home, and you can move on to try other things to reduce it instead of sticking to planning.
+If you try it but decide that you can’t stick to meal planning and/or writing shopping lists regularly, at least you will have gained a better understanding of your diet and how food is being used and wasted in your home, and you can move on to try other things instead.

 Meal planning guide

 Do some preparation:

 Before you start jotting down meals and listing things to buy, think about how often you shop for food and decide how this is going to work for you.
 Before you start planning you need to decide how much time your meal plan / shopping list is going to cover, how many people are you planning for / with, and what your budget is.

 If you’ve never meal planned before – now is a good time to assess your usual ‘food’ behaviours and change them if they aren’t really working for you.
 A majority of people in the UK shop for food weekly at a single supermarket.
 If this is what you do, it probably make sense to plan a week’s worth of meals and one long shopping list.
 If you tend to shop more or less frequently, find yourself doing top up shops, shop at more than one place, or two or more people go on separate shopping trips, you might want to incorporate all that in the way you meal plan and how you create and use your shopping list.